laboon/CS1632_Summer2018/deliverables/1/deliverable1.md

 Player X won!
 ```

 Note that the flip caused the X in column 1 to be in the bottom spot, causing there to be four X's in a row, thus causing Player X to win the game.
+Even if there were four O's in a row, Player X would win, since it is their turn.

 The program expects one argument, a nonnegative integer, to act as the size of the board.
 For example, passing in the value "5" would create a 5 x 5 board (25 possible spots for the checkers).
 If the player enters anything other than a single nonnegative integer, the program should display an error message informing the user of the issue and shut down.